 Many people in the Maritimes are being flooded with the Democracy 250 events in Nova Scotia.
 It is great to see that province get together to recognize the importance of colonial democracy.
-The legendary ideals the planner of Halifax Mosses Harris, and the Governor Edward Cornwallis, is a legacy that all of the Maritimes can be very proud of.
-I haven’t been able to track the exact date of when St. John Island (current day Prince Edward Island) split from the Nova Scotia colony, but I believe it was 1759 according to Wikipedia.
+The legendary ideals of the planner of Halifax Mosses Harris, and Governor Edward Cornwallis, is a legacy that all of the Maritimes can be very proud of.
+I haven’t been able to track the exact date of when St. John Island (current-day Prince Edward Island) split from the Nova Scotia colony, but I believe it was 1759 according to Wikipedia.
 Also, the colony of New Brunswick was not split off until 1783.

-So therefore, I see these as a uniting celebration that we can all be very proud of.
-However the fact that this celebration is not being openly acknowledged by the leaders of New Brunswick and Prince Edward Island are truly disheartening.
+So, therefore, I see these as a uniting celebration that we can all be very proud of.
+However, the fact that this celebration is not being openly acknowledged by the leaders of New Brunswick and Prince Edward Island are truly disheartening.
 But then again this is New Brunswick, and what else can we expect.

 But none the less I wish that I could make the 18th Century Period Costume Ball but that does not look very likely at the moment.
 Long Live Democracy.
 Also, prove you care and vote on October 14th democracy only works when people care.

 This was written prior to the controversy on the history of Edward Cornwallis.